TheDoctorTash/AAFUninstaller/README.md

 # AAFUninstaller
-Remove Realtek Audio Driver Mods by Alan Finotty
+Script to remove the Realtek Audio Driver Mods by Alan Finotty (Beta Unstable)